jobrouter/typo3-connector/Documentation/usage.rst

 Create a connection
 ===================

-To create a new connection, click on the :guilabel:`+` button in the upper menu bar, which displays a form:
+To create a new connection, click on the :guilabel:`+ Add connection` button in the upper menu bar, which displays a form:

 .. figure:: _images/create-connection.png
    :alt: Create a connection